Table of Contents

 -Must be receiving care from an unpaid caregiver who is at least 18 years of age and requires relief from their caregiving responsibilities.
 It is not necessary for the unpaid caregiver to live with or even be related to the individual with Alzheimer's.

 The cost of respite care depends on the income level of the individual receiving care.
-There is a sliding scale for private, in-home care beginning at $1.50 / hour for those with incomes up to $24,120 / year and goes to $14 / hour for those with incomes in excess of $59,121 / year.
-For congregate or group respite care, the co-payments can be considerably less; the scale ranges from $1.50 - $8 / hour.
+There is a sliding scale for private, in-home care beginning at $1.50 / hour for individuals with incomes up to $24,280 / year ($32,920 / year for an individual and their spouse) and goes to $14 / hour for individuals with incomes in excess of $59,281 / year ($81,921 / year for an individual and their spouse.)
+For congregate or group respite care, such as adult day care, the co-payments can be considerably less; the scale ranges from $1.50 - $8 / hour.
 There is also a hardship consideration for individuals whose expenses exceed their incomes, which may further reduce the hourly out-of-pocket costs.
-Make note, medical expenses can be deducted from one’s income, reducing the amount of income used to determine one’s cost share.
+Make note, medical expenses, such as health insurance premiums and prescription drugs, can be deducted from one’s income, reducing the amount of income used to determine one’s cost share.